 Visit the historical center of Dubrovnik and see the famous City Walls

 Wander around the narrow and cobbled streets of Korčula

 Arrive in Dubrovnik where you will embark M/S Ambassador and settled into your cabins by 1pm.
-Join the rest of the team for a dinner at 7pm where the Captain introduces you to the crew and your fellow passengers.
+Join the rest of the team for a dinner at 7 p.m., where the captain introduces you to the crew and your fellow passengers.

 After breakfast, the English speaking guide and the coach will come to the pier.
-Visit the historical center of Dubrovnik which was enlisted as UNESCO’s World Heritage Site.
-The guide will show you the most interesting sights of Dubrovnik.
-After the city tour you’ll be left on your own to explore around, visit City Walls or take a scenic cable car to the top of Mount Srđ with its stunning 360° vista.
-On this day, you will not have lunch on board so you can spend more time exploring Dubrovnik and see why this city was deservedly nicknamed Pearl of the Adriatic.
+Visit the historical center of Dubrovnik, which was enlisted as a UNESCO World Heritage Site.
+The guide will show you the most interesting sights in Dubrovnik.
+After the city tour explore around, visit City Walls or take a scenic cable car to the top of Mount Srđ with its stunning 360° vista.
+On this day, no lunch on board so you can spend more time exploring Dubrovnik and see why this city was deservedly nicknamed Pearl of the Adriatic.

 In the morning, sail out for Split, your last port on this cruise, with a swim stop along the way.
-After lunch, your English speaking guide will do an afternoon Split City tour, walking you through the world famous Diocletian’s Palace.
-Split is the second largest urban centre in Croatia and the seat of the Split-Dalmatia County.
-Over 1700 years old, Split abounds with cultural and historical sights, lots of them situated within the Split’s historical nucleus which has been inscribed on the UNESCO World Heritage List ever since 1979.
-After the city tour you'll be left on your own to explore this lively and bustling Mediterranean city and to enjoy an intimate farewell dinner on your own.
+After lunch, your English-speaking guide will do an afternoon tour of Split, walking you through the world-famous Diocletian’s Palace.
+Split is the second-largest urban center in Croatia and the seat of Split-Dalmatia County.
+Over 1700 years old, Split abounds with cultural and historical sights, lots of them situated within Split’s historical nucleus, which has been inscribed on the UNESCO World Heritage List ever since 1979.
+After the city tour, explore this lively and bustling Mediterranean city and enjoy an intimate farewell dinner on your own.
 Overnight in Split.

-Day 8 Split | Disembark
+Day 8: Split | Disembark